The story contained in this page covers the

 of the barrel)

-After a few hefty hits, the round began to change shape
+few hefty hits, the round began to change shape and

-and become more firmly stuck.
-I immediately saw a
+become more firmly stuck.
+I immediately saw a solution

-solution to our spare parts problem.
-Remove the barrel
+to our spare parts problem.
+Remove the barrel from the

-from the weapon, use a demolition charge to destroy it,
+weapon, use a demolition charge to destroy it, together

-together with the stuck round, and then declare the
+with the stuck round, and then declare the complete

-complete weapon as having been destroyed.
-Everyone in
+weapon as having been destroyed.
+Everyone in the area

-The M79 made a further appearance in a slightly
+a further appearance in a slightly different form slung

 Remington 12 Gauge Shotgun